-Cash distributions, if any, on the ETF Series units of a fund are expected to be made at least monthly.
+For the distribution/dividend frequency of a particular fund, please see the applicable fund profile.
 None of the funds have a fixed distribution amount for the ETF Series units.
 The amount of ordinary cash distributions, if any, will be based on the Manager's assessment of anticipated cash flow and anticipated expenses of the funds from time to time.
 The date(s) of any ordinary cash distribution of ETF Series of the funds will be announced in advance by issuance of a press release.
 Subject to compliance with the investment objectives of a fund, the Manager may, in its complete discretion, change the frequency of these distributions in respect of the ETF Series of the fund and any such change will be announced by press release.